nlhans/ets2-sdk-plugin/README.md

 The fields are updated as fast as ETS2 can and will do, as this is how the SDK has been designed by SCS.
 When a telemetry value has changed the SDK will immediately call a handler.
 This plug-in implements this handler which stores the data to the right field inside the data structure.
 There is no "sample ticker" yet.
 This must be done at the client side, by regularly checking if the timestamp has been updated.

-###Telemetry Client Implementations
+## Client Implementations

-A simple C# implementation can be found in one closely related project of mine; inside SimShift: https://github.com/nlhans/SimShift/tree/master/SimShift/SimShift/Data
+### C#
+A C# 4.0 demo application is provided inside the ets2-client folder.
+The demo application includes a Ets2SdkClient DLL and a Windows GUI application for viewing the output of the DLL.

+### Other
-For other languages you may need to create/find a library that can open and read MemoryMapped files.
-As found in "ets2-telemetry/inc/ets2-telemetry-common.hpp", the low-level Windows path is "Local\SimTelemetryETS2".
-The data structure of the file can also be found in this header file.
+For other languages you need to create/find a library that can open and read MemoryMapped files.
+The data storage format is binary and can be found in "ets2-telemetry/inc/ets2-telemetry-common.hpp".
+The shared memory map name is "Local\SimTelemetryETS2".